privacy-scaling-explorations/pse.dev/articles/retrospective-trusted-setups-and-p0tion-project.md

 - [KZG ceremony](https://github.com/zkparty/trusted-setup-frontend)

   - No further development planned
-  - Website [www.ceremony.ethereum.org](http://www.ceremony.ethereum.org/) will stay up and running for users to check the contributors’ list and the final transcript
+  - Website [www.ceremony.ethereum.org](http://www.ceremony.ethereum.org/) will stay up and running for users to check the contributors' list and the final transcript
   - Codebase will remain public, but developers are generally recommended to use p0tion as a more general tool for all ceremonies

 - [p0tion](https://github.com/privacy-scaling-explorations/p0tion)